What a year it has been!

 8. Cliffs of Moher in Ireland

 Ireland offers many amazing attractions and while most people associate Ireland with castles and Guinness beer, it also has some spectacular nature.
-Cliffs of Moher in western Ireland being one of them.
+Cliffs of Moher in western Ireland is one of them.

 The Cliffs of Moher are jagged, tall cliffs at the edge of the shore for a few miles in each direction.
 The drop-offs from these cliffs are a few hundred feet and when combined with the strong winds and thick clouds that frequent this area, it can lead to dangerous situations if not hiked with caution.